KoalaisMad/WHERE2EAT/README.md

 - **Random selection**: Randomly picks from restaurants that match your criteria
 - **Google Maps integration**: Get directions directly to your selected restaurant
-- **Multiple options**: View all matching restaurants or pick another random option new cookies, wait no cookies. none
+- **Multiple options**: View all matching restaurants or pick another random option new cookies, wait no cookies. none new
 ## Setup

 ### Prerequisites